 This list is by no means exhaustive.
 The government continues to launch schemes to support specialised professions such as artisans, potters, beekeepers, etc. Financial support is also extended under PLI schemes to MSMEs set up in targeted industries, such as solar energy, pharmaceutical, defence, textile, cold chain facility, etc.

-Bottom Line – Grow your business with Protium
+MSME subsidies in India – Grow your business with Protium

 MSMEs need to be financially supported in order to continue to boost the growth of our country’s economy.
 This assistance to MSMEs can be provided not only by the government but also by finance companies, such as Protium.